Speaking of Babies

 “Yeah, yeah, I know.
 I’ve heard that from your people before.”

 “From our people.”
-Edgar’s words caused her to grimace as he vanished.
+Edgar’s words caused her to grimace.

-The elevator jerked, starting up again, and then halted almost as suddenly upon reaching its destination.
+When he vanished, the elevator jerked and started up again.
+It halted almost as suddenly upon reaching its destination.
 Eena noted how Ian faltered on a chuckle before glancing around, disoriented.
-She purposefully avoided his puzzled gaze, concentrating on where they had been headed before her unintended break.
+She purposefully avoided his puzzled gaze, concentrating on where they were headed.
 As the elevator doors slid open, she spoke as innocently as she could manage.

 “Well, this is our stop.
 The medical bay.
 I wonder if Leisha will be there.
 I would love to check on her baby again.”